Vandivier/afterecon/content/2015-01-20-apologetic-and-evangelical-technique-all-roads-lead-to-god.md

 ---
-title: Apologetic and Evangelical Technique: All Roads Lead to God
+title: "Apologetic and Evangelical Technique: All Roads Lead to God"
 date: 2015-01-20 15:32:34
 author: John Vandivier
 ---